imozi/imozi/README.md

 ### Hi there 👋
-I`m DevOps engineer from Kamchatka, but i like Frontend-development!
+I`m DevOps engineer from Kamchatka 🌋, but i like Frontend-development!
 <!--
 **imozi/imozi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.